twrecked/hass-aarlo/README.md

 #### Application Passwords

-For _GMail_ and _Yahoo_ (and other web based email client) you can't log in with your usual password, you will have to create an application specific password.
+For _Gmail_ and _Yahoo_ (and other web based email client) you can't log in with your usual password, you will have to create an application specific password.
 Explaining why this is necessary is out of the scope of this document so see the following pages.

 - [Gmail App Password](https://support.google.com/mail/answer/185833?hl=en)
 - [Yahoo App Password](https://help.yahoo.com/kb/SLN15241.html)